Civil code

 A civil code is a codification of private law relating to property, family, and obligations.

 A jurisdiction that has a civil code generally also has a code of civil procedure.
 In some jurisdictions with a civil code, a number of the core areas of private law that would otherwise typically be codified in a civil code may instead be codified in a commercial code.

 History

 The history of codification dates back to ancient Babylon.
 The earliest surviving civil code is the Code of Ur-Nammu, written around 2100–2050 BC.
-The Corpus Juris Civilis, a codification of Roman law produced between 529 and 534 AD by the Byzantine emperor Justinian I, forms the basis of civil law legal systems.
+The Corpus Juris Civilis, a codification of Roman law produced between 529 and 534 AD by the Byzantine emperor Justinian I, forms the basis of civil law legal systems that would rule over Continental Europe.